ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/10 minutes to EarthCODE.md

 To get started, sign in using your [Github](https://github.com/) account.
 EarthCODE provides secure authentication for accessing resources across platforms, including the [EarthCODE Forum](https://discourse-earthcode.eox.at).
 Once authenticated, you'll have access to all the tools, discussions, and data you need across EarthCODE’s integrated platforms.

 ::: tip
-If you have already completed your project, and are looking for information on how to publish your research according to FAIR principles, feel free to skip to the [data publishing section](#publishing-anchor) where we will guide you through the process.
+If you have already completed your project, and are looking for information on how to publish your research according to FAIR principles, feel free to skip to the [data publishing section](#publishing-anchor).
 :::

 ## Choosing a Platform